Blazon of the Amancier lineage of Genevois, Haute-Savoie, France.

 Classification: Interpreted, Lineage and Kingdom of France.

-Watercolor, Annulet, Appaumée, Pointed, Armed, Eradicated, Azure, Baudry en Francia, Bibliography, Seeded, Ogee, Crown, Crowned, Quarterly, Outlined in sable, Outlined in the field tincture, Dexter, Army and Navy, In black and white, Interlaced, Coat of arms, Mullet, Fess, Fleur de lis, Genealogy, Personal, Gules, Haguenau, Illuminated, Interpreted, Langued, French language, Turned up, Lion, Lineage, Hand, Masoned, Semi-circular, Soft metal, Ordered, Or, Party per pale, Argent, Without divisions, Kingdom of France, Sable, Freehand, Three and One.
+Port and windows, Between, Watercolor, Annulet, Appaumée, Pointed, Armed, Erased, Azure, Baudry en Francia, Bibliography, Seeded, Canton, Castle, Cerda, Carlos de la, Five, Ogee, Crown, Crowned, Quarterly, Outlined in sable, Outlined in the field tincture, Dexter, Army and Navy, In black and white, Interlaced, Coat of arms, Mullet, Fess, Fleur de lis, Genealogy, Personal, Gules, Haguenau, Illuminated, Interpreted, Langued, Lineage, Semi-circular, Ordered, Or, Argent, Without divisions, Kingdom of France, Sable, Semé, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,